traefik/traefik/docs/user-guide/lets-encrypt.md

 ## Create a docker-compose file

-Create the ${ACME_DIR}/docker-compose.yml file, with ${ACME_DIR} the directory wich contains the `docker-compose.yml` file on the Docker Host.
+Create the ${ACME_DIR}/docker-compose.yml file, with ${ACME_DIR} the directory which contains the `docker-compose.yml` file on the Docker Host.
 This file describes the Træfik Docker service to create.

 ```yaml
 version: "2"